diegoandresalvarez/metodosnumericos/docs/cuestionario_ex_3.md

 * Derive the formulation of cubic spline interpolation.
 * In which contexts are cubic splines typically used?
-* Explain and derive the formulation for the following boundary conditions:
+* Homework: Explain and derive the formulation for the following boundary conditions:
   * Natural
   * Clamped
   * Not-a-knot